LouisMartin07/CulminatingProject/README.md

     2. Take more time to read API docs (Was convering a zip code to a lat long when I didnt need to)
     3. API authentication - I have a mix of token and email authentication right now because I couldnt get token to work for my Bee API
     4. Deprecated packages (google login with react) and variety of packages options to do it was overwhelming
+    5. Kept poor track of libraries and packages I installed

 Stretch Goals
     1. Set up some VisionAI so beekeeper can take slide picture and upload to website, and website will indetail break down slide
     2. Use google anayltics to take weather metrics and inputted slide data to show possible correlations